StratCheck/widget/README.md

   &lt;/script&gt;</code></pre>
 * Options:
   * _scw.id - id element there widget will be rendered
-  * _scw.widget_id - id of the data on the server, endpoint: http://api.stratcheck.io/v1/widget/<widget_id>
+  * _scw.widget_id - id of the data on the server, endpoint: http://api.stratcheck.io/v1/widget/ &lt;widget_id&gt;
   * _scw.icons_prifex - adress prefix for the graph assets